 Dogma wird aufgeweicht.

-Sciences.
-Um das Leben zu ergründen und Lebensprozesse zu verstehen,
+Um das Leben zu ergründen und Lebensprozesse zu verstehen, versuchen

-versuchen die Wissenschaftler deshalb erneut Netzwerke zu betrachten.
-Kathleen
+die Wissenschaftler deshalb erneut Netzwerke zu betrachten.
+Kathleen Rogers

-Rogers inszeniert in ihrer Installation Tremor Experimente, die an Zebrafischen
+inszeniert in ihrer Installation Tremor Experimente, die an Zebrafischen vorgenommen

-vorgenommen worden sind.
-Interessant ist, dass erneut in den Zellen manipuliert
+worden sind.
+Interessant ist, dass erneut in den Zellen manipuliert wird.

-für die Ausstellung geklont hat, weist nicht nur auf den locus operandi
+die Ausstellung geklont hat, weist nicht nur auf den locus operandi der Forscher,

-der Forscher, sondern verweist sinnbildlich auf das „Chaos“,
+sondern verweist sinnbildlich auf das „Chaos“, das sich trotz

 Fabienne Eggelhöfer,